Sahilnenwani/Sahilnenwani/README.md

 # 👋 Hey there, welcome to my GitHub!

-I’m a **Full-stack Developer** with 3+ years of experience, and I spend most of my time working on **backend systems**—though I’m just as happy diving into the frontend or infrastructure when needed.
+I’m a **Full-stack Developer** with 3+ years of experience, and I spend most of my time working on **backend systems**—though I’m just as comfortable diving into the frontend or infrastructure when needed.

 I’ve built and maintained distributed systems using **Node.js** with **NestJS** and **Express.js**, and I also have professional experience working with **Go** (Gin framework) to create fast, scalable services.
 I enjoy solving complex problems, optimizing performance, and making systems run smoothly under load.